What is Shea Butter?

 18. Promotes Wound Healing

-19. Can Relieve Arthritis Pain
+19. May Relieve Arthritis Pain

 The anti-inflammatory properties of shea butter can also relieve joint pain and prevent further damage.

-20. Relieves Muscle Pain
+20. Soothes Muscle Pain

 Applying shea butter can help reduce inflammation and stiffness in overworked muscles.